hummingbot/hummingbot/documentation/docs/installation/raspberry-pi.md

 bin/hummingbot.py
 ```

-!!! warning
-    Compiling the bot from source would normally take 45 minutes or more

 ## Create Hummingbot ARM image for Docker

 This guide would help you build your own Hummingbot ARM image when there is a new release.
 Please be advised that for every new release, you would need to [install from source](#install-from-source) first and follow the steps provided in order to create an image that you can use for your RaspberryPi docker.